oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 {% highlight c linenos %}
 include
 {
-    "Ecs/Ecs.h",
-    "Components/Animator.h",
+    "Ecs/Ecs.h"
     "Components/Transform.h",
     "Components/RigidBody.h",
-    "Components/Sprite.h",
-    "Components/Movement.h",
-    "Components/Camera.h",
-    "Components/Inventory.h",
-    "Components/Interaction.h"
+    "Components/Animator.h",
+    "Components/Sprite.h"
 }
 {% endhighlight %}

+## Enums

 Considering that the generator is meant to generate enums and do something with them we need a way to define an enum with constants and arguments.
 A new enum is defined with the keyword 'enum' followed by a name.

+Enums are the only thing close to a data type.
+They are used to generate functions which is explained below.

-The body of an enum is a collection of arrays (indicated by '[' and ']') encapsuled by braces.
+The body of an enum is a collection of arrays encapsuled by braces.

-Arrays are comma separated values between brackets, but unlike C these values do not need to be of the same type (since there are no types in this scripting language).
+Arrays are comma separated values between brackets.

 Each enum element contains an a name which will be translated to a constant in the resulting C-enum, and an optional list of arguments for the generate function.